Bangladesh arrests woman investigative journalist under colonial-era official secrecy law | Law-Order

 Rozina, who earned the reputation of being an investigative journalist, has in recent months published several reports exposing the health ministry’s alleged malpractices during the COVID-19 pandemic, drawing public attention.

+He also rejected allegations that Rozina's reports on the health sector earned her the wraths of health ministry officials, saying the actions were not led by any ''vengeance''.

-Health Ministry’s Public Relations Officer Maidul Islam Prodhan claimed that Rozima was also taking away some documents when the senior ministry officials challenged her and later called the woman police.
+Health Ministry’s Public Relations Officer Maidul Islam Prodhan claimed that Rozina was also taking away some documents when the senior ministry officials challenged her and later called the woman police.

 The Prothom Alo newspaper said that she had gone to the ministry for her professional duties, alleging that she was detained under duress for a long five hours and was physically and mentally harassed.